J-Michael-Brown/Track-Suggester/README.md

 Web page is styled using Bootstrap and custom CSS.

-The project is in a presentable, portfolio-quality state.
+/The project is in a presentable, portfolio-quality state.

 Required functionality is in place by the Friday deadline.